Datafaro/datafaroR/README.md

 <!-- badges: end -->

-The goal of domar is to get administrative registries data from corresponding source, restructered it in tabular form.
+The goal of domar is to get administrative registries data from corresponding source and restructered it in tabular form.
 Besides `domar` give functions for storage this data in Google Sheets.

 ## Installation